r-o-g-e-r-y-a-n-g/hometown-success-engine/README.md

 ---

 ## 🖥️ Architecture
-This project is a fully serverless, full-stack application built exclusively on the Google Cloud ecosystem:
+This project is a full-stack application built using Google Cloud Platform:
 * **Database:** **Google BigQuery** securely hosts and queries the geocoded Team USA dataset.
 * **Backend:** A lightweight **Python Flask** server deployed via **Google Cloud Run** acts as the bridge.
 * **Frontend:** HTML/JS interactive dashboard using **Google Maps Platform**, hosted globally on **Firebase Hosting**.